camarm-dev/www.camarm.dev/README.md

 # camarm Website
 This repository contains th camarm's website code.
-This website is avaible at https://www.camarm.dev.
+This website is available at https://www.camarm.dev.

 ## Documentation